mediagrid/capacitor-native-audio/README.md

 onPlaybackStatusChange(params: AudioPlayerListenerParams, callback: (result: { status: 'playing' | 'paused' | 'stopped'; }) => void) => Promise<AudioPlayerListenerResult>
 ```

+Registers a callback for when state of playback for the audio source has changed.
+This should be used to update the UI when the notification controls are used to control the playback.

 | Param          | Type                                                                              |
 | -------------- | --------------------------------------------------------------------------------- |
 | **`params`**   | <code><a href="#audioplayerlistenerparams">AudioPlayerListenerParams</a></code>   |
 | **`callback`** | <code>(result: { status: 'playing' \| 'paused' \| 'stopped'; }) =&gt; void</code> |

 **Returns:** <code>Promise&lt;<a href="#audioplayerlistenerresult">AudioPlayerListenerResult</a>&gt;</code>

+**Since:** 1.0.0

 --------------------